 It is important for Auburn to provide services and resources that address the needs of all age groups.
-The Steering Committee and survey respondents noted the need for activities and events for various age groups as the current facilities, especially the parks, are targeted toward vounger children.
+The Steering Committee and survey respondents noted the need for activities and events for various age groups as the current facilities, especially the parks, are targeted toward younger children.

 Auburn's 2022 population is approximately 73% White and 7% Black, with the remaining 20% of the population identifying as multiracial, Asian, or another race.
 Approximately 13% of people in Auburn are of Hispanic origin.
 Since 2010, the percentage of white residents has decreased by almost 10%, with the percentage of multiracial residents quadrupling and the percentage of other races doubling.
 The percentage of black residents has increased by almost 2%, but the proportion of Asian residents has decreased slightly (Figure 5).
 Also, the percentage of residents with Hispanic origins has increased by approximately 5% since 2010.
-It is important for the City to ensure that the voices of all demographics are heard and that resources are accessible to all demographics.
+It is important for the City to ensure that the voices of all demographics.